NinjaSiren/Yes-Vehicles-finally/README.md

 - Weapons not operable yet while in vehicles.

 v0.3b
-- Added new vehicle (ATV)
+- Added new vehicle.
+(ATV)

 v0.6
-- Transferred vehicle code from JecsTools to -O21-Vehicle Framework by neronix17
+- Transferred vehicle code from JecsTools to -O21-Vehicle Framework by neronix17.
 - Working as intended, including weapons.
 YEAH!!!!
 - Some random non-critical bugs may occur, and some visual bugs.
 - ATV graphics changes.